qbituniverse/plainkube.dev/pages/design-container-ready-development.md

 This is very common, and once in a while such setup causes what we normally define a [Dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) - where your code just stops working because of framework version conflicts.

-There's also much, much more serious problem with such setup, and that is the following.
+There's also much, much more serious problem with such setup, and that is the following situation.

-> `But it works on my machine` situation.
+> `But it works on my machine`...

 Sounds familiar?
-We've all seen it, you deploy software to a host and - bang - it doesn't work!
+We've all seen it; you deploy software to a host and - bang - it doesn't work!

 ## The Container environment